 Don’t think for one second that just because you’re in the Caribbean, you have to spend your whole vacation sitting on the beach.
 Although May does bring perfect lounge-on-the-beach-and-do-nothing weather so, in theory, you could.

 But St. Lucia is overflowing with adventure activities, and some of the best are found not on the beach, but under the water.
-This little Caribbean island is a hotspot for scuba diving; the Anse Chastanet Reef is hailed as a favorite among divers.
+This little Caribbean island is a hotspot for scuba diving; the Anse Chastanet Reef, for example, is hailed as a favorite among divers.

 The reefs around the island teem with tropical fish and colorful coral.
-If you’ve already got some diving experience, you can plunge down around 62ft and visit the Lesleen M shipwreck, a 165-foot freighter the Department of Fisheries sunk in 1986 to provide an artificial reef.
+And if you’ve already got some diving experience, you can plunge down around 62ft and visit the Lesleen M shipwreck, a 165-foot freighter the Department of Fisheries sunk in 1986 to provide an artificial reef.

 3. Trek the Indrahar Pass in India